marnoux/stunning-dollop/README.md

-### I was gonna hit one guy in particular, a very little guy.
-I was gonna hit this guy so hard his head would spin and he wouldn’t know what the hell happened
+### I like kids.
+I mean, I won’t do anything to take care of them.
+I’ll supply funds, and she’ll take care of the kids.